-Lectures and assessments will be delivered through Quercus.
-Lectures will be recorded and posted for asynchronous viewing.
-PowerPoint and PDF slides will be posted along with the video lecture link on the date stated in the course schedule.
+Lecture slides will be posted and assessments will be delivered through Quercus.
+Lectures will also be recorded and posted for asynchronous viewing.
 Timed assessments will be available for 24 hours on the date stated in the course schedule.

 Learn Anywhere Guide for Students